SimeonHristov99/ML_24-25/Week_11 - Implementing Gradient Descent/README.md

 **Description:**

-Include a label of the node in the visualization shown by graphviz.
+Include a label of the node in the visualization shown by `graphviz`.

 **Test case:**